DetlevCM/chemical-kinetics-solver/libraries/odepack/Readme.txt

 Windows was found to be too much hassle, though it may work if you compile with the -static command before building the archive.

+Note: The opdka1_mod.f file has had a number of functions removed which collided with functions in the daskr library.
+Whether this implementation will be workable is to be determined.